nuwave/lighthouse/docs/master/the-basics/fields.md

 }
 ```

 You need to implement the actual resolver next.

+### Defining resolvers

-Lighthouse looks for a class with the capitalized name of the
+By default, Lighthouse looks for a class with the capitalized name of the field in `App\GraphQL\Queries`
-field in `App\GraphQL\Queries` and calls its `resolve` function.
+or `App\GraphQL\Mutations` and calls its `resolve` function with [the usual resolver arguments](../api-reference/resolvers.md#resolver-function-signature).

+In this case, our field is called `hello` so we need to define our class as follows:

 ```php
 <?php